Thank you for your interest in the TIS .

 Here you can stipulate the colours that the product uses and also the frequency that the colours change.
 If your venue has a certain colour scheme, then you can add those colours here, removing any others that you do not require.

-This settings to allow you to set the default colours for the BEAM lights to use.
-Very useful if you have set colours for your venue.
+This settings to allow you to set the default colors for the BEAM lights to use.
+Very useful if you have set colors for your venue.
 If you REM these out by adding // in front of the setting the default colors will be used, i.e

-This settings to allow you to set the default colours for the LASER lights to use.
-Very useful if you have set colours for your venue.
+This settings to allow you to set the default colors for the LASER lights to use.
+Very useful if you have set colors for your venue.
 If you REM these out by adding // in front of the setting the default colors will be used, i.e

-This settings to allow you to set the default colours for the WASH lights to use.
-Very useful if you have set colours for your venue.
+This settings to allow you to set the default colors for the WASH lights to use.
+Very useful if you have set colors for your venue.
 If you REM these out by adding // in front of the setting the default colors will be used, i.e

 This settings to allow you change the size of the rig itself.
 The default size is 10m diameter.
 The max diameter you are allowed is 64m diameter and smallest is 5m diameter.
 When you have set a size and click save on the notecard, when the confirmation that the notecard has been loaded in chat, you will need to re rez the beams.
 Please see the Configuration section.